InsureMO/rainbow-o23/o23-n5/README.md

 - All properties are relative paths, calculated relative to their parent node.
 Therefore, within a loop, only the values of each element can be accessed.

+#### Post Data Prepare

+After the data preparation phase is completed, but before obtaining the header, footer, and printing parameters, the system will automatically detect and invoke the `postDataPrepare` function in order to incorporate additional custom logic.
+This function receives a parameter of the current printing data, and custom logic can be written based on the data.

+> Please note that this function is executed synchronously, so it is not recommended to perform time-consuming operations.

 #### Page Header and Footer

 Both headers and footers are supported simultaneously, and you only need to use standard HTML node definitions with specified IDs.